 The second subtype of intervention-based stability mechanism expands and contracts the supply of currency to influence its value; however, it uses a less direct contraction method, as shown in the following example.

-Alice instantiates a DApp with an ERC20 token called an AliceCoin.
+Working Example: Alice instantiates a DApp with an ERC20 token called an AliceCoin.
 The DApp is programmed to apply an intervention when the price of an AliceCoin exceeds $1.02 USD or dips below $0.98 USD according to a trusted oracle.
 If the price exceeds $1.02 USD, the DApp creates new a set of AliceCoins (as before, according to some mathematical relationship) and transfers them to users waiting in line for them.
 How do users wait in line?
 When the price dips under $0.98 USD, the DApp creates new positions at the end of the line and auctions them off to the highest bidder.
 The payment for a place in line is made in AliceCoins from the bidder to the DApp, and the DApp destroys the payment.
 The place in line is a transferrable token.
 If the line is empty, AliceCoins are distributed according to a fallback policy.

 If many bids in excess of $1.02 USD remain unexecuted, the logic follows the previous section: The currency is handed out in hopes that more U.S. dollars will be purchased.
 Offers below $0.98 are justified on the premise that individuals will buy places in line, and if this premise is true, the resulting contraction of the currency follows the same logic as the previous section.
 The purchase of a spot in line is highly speculative—the currency might not return to stability and the spot might never be reached.
 As the line gets longer, the price of a place in line falls, and the speculative market thins out to traders wanting a higher and higher risk/reward ratio.
 These trends do not guarantee, or even point toward, a recovery in price.

 Discussion and Conclusion

-A more detailed version of this article is available as a whitepaper.3 It includes more detail about each coin, some empirical studies of how stable these coins are, and an evaluation of whether Ethereum’s mechanism for paying for computation (gas) is stable or not (the answer: it does not seem to be, for now).
-Figure 4 is taken from the whitepaper and shows volatility in prices for two fiat currencies (Canadian dollar [CAD] and euro [EUR]) and two stablecoins (tether and bitUSD) against USD and BTC.
-Vertical line segments demonstrate USD stability.
-Horizontal lines show the currency tracking BTC.
-While CAD and EUR are not pegged to USD, they demonstrate a degree of stability not that different from the stablecoins (prices from January 2017 to November 2018; 1000 mBTC = 1 BTC).

-In short, stablecoins might tokenize a low-volatility coin and bring it onto the blockchain.
-Or they generally play one of two tricks: The first is to expand and contract the amount of currency to stabilize the value; the second is to turn two high-volatility coins (e.g., of the underlying cryptocurrency) into one stablecoin and one extremely volatile coin.
+In summary, some stablecoins tokenize a low-volatility coin and bring it onto the blockchain.
+Others generally play one of two tricks: The first is to expand and contract the amount of currency to stabilize the value; the second is to turn two high-volatility coins (e.g., of the underlying cryptocurrency) into one stablecoin and one extremely volatile coin.
 This last trick is similar to other financial assets that do not reduce overall risk but instead push it from one tranche of the asset to another.

+A more detailed version of this article is available as a whitepaper.3 It includes more details and discussion about the categories, some empirical studies of how stable these coins are, reasons stablecoins are never perfectly stable, and an evaluation of whether Ethereum’s mechanism for paying for computation (gas) is stable or not (the answer: it does not seem to be, for now).

+Figure 4 is taken from the whitepaper and shows volatility in prices for two fiat currencies (Canadian dollar [CAD] and Euro [EUR]) and two stablecoins (Tether and BitUSD) against USD and BTC (prices from January 2017 to November 2018; 1000 mBTC = 1 BTC).
+A vertical line segment indicates the currency correlates with USD, while horizontal correlates with BTC.
+While CAD and EUR are free-floating currencies, they demonstrate a degree of stability not that different from the stablecoins which demonstrates the stability of similar central banking operations in these economic zones.